downlinko/downlinko.github.io/_posts/development/messaging/2018-08-26-download-install-apache-zookeeper-windows.md

 ---
-title: "Download and Install Apache ZooKeeper on Windows"
+title: "How to Download and Install Apache ZooKeeper on Windows"
 permalink: /download-install-apache-zookeeper-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install Apache ZooKeeper on Windows 10."
-date: 2018-08-26
+date: 2018-10-05
-last_modified_at: 2018-08-26
+last_modified_at: 2018-10-05
 header:
   teaser: "assets/images/posts/development/zookeeper/download-install-zookeeper-windows.png"
 categories: [Development]